 Importantly, the more dissimilar two plant genotypes are in their genetic composition, the more dissimilar they are in the communities they support (e.g., Bangert et al. 2006, Barbour et al. 2009, Zytynska et al. 2011, Cordier et al. 2012, Bernhardsson et al. 2013); this genetic similarity rule (Bangert et al. 2006) provides a predictive framework with which understand the relationship of plant genotype with associated communities and the ecosystem processes they influence.

 It seems likely that the interactions of foundation species (i.e., species that drive their respective ecosystems; Dayton 1972, Ellison et al. 2005) and other species of large effect (e.g., keystone, ecosystem engineers, dominant, umbrella species, etc.) are especially important to understand due to their recognized influences in structuring whole habitats.
 For example, Busby et al. (2014 or in press?) show that individual genotypes of the foundation species Populus angustifolia (narrowleaf cottonwood) differ greatly in their resistance to the leaf pathogen, Drepanopeziza populi, and pathogen resistant genotypes support different foliar arthropod communities than pathogen susceptible genotypes.
 When susceptible tree genotypes are inoculated with the pathogen, associated arthropod communities are very different than on the same genotypes that were not inoculated with pathogens.
 Similarly, with tall fescue (Lolium arundinaceum) and its systemic endophyte (Neotyphodium coenophialum), an important pair of introduced foundation species in eastern North America, the genotype of both species can interact to influence herbivory and the structure of the surrounding plant community (Rudgers et al. 2010).
 In these cases, the genetically based interactions of a plant with a strongly interacting symbiotic fungus define a much larger community.
 Such experiments clearly highlight how plant genotypes define interactions with other foundational species to structure communities.
+Although there are other interactions with non-foundation species that affect associated community members (refs), the potential to affect very larger communities involving thousands of associated species in multiple trophic levels is likely limited to foundation species that are clearly recognized as ecosystem drivers.

 Table 1.
 Information on each community…Taxa, kingdoms, location on/in tree, richness, number of genotypes and trees in the full datasets, reference to original publication.